pavelkomarov/pavelkomarov.github.io/_writing/cats.md

 May 5<sup>th</sup> 2020, Pocatello ID, to a stray mother caught by volunteer

 ##### Personality
 I’m the most beautiful, and I know it.
 I’m fluffy, talkative, pompous, and kinda derpy at jumping and balancing.
 I’m fairly bold but like to act aloof.
-My favorite things are food, lying that I haven't had dinner yet, going behind the refrigerator and pretending that I need help, and trying to sneak in to neighbor's houses.
+My favorite things are food, lying that I haven't had dinner yet, going behind the refrigerator and pretending that I need help, and trying to sneak into neighbor's houses.
 I once climbed a tree trying to reach a fledgling crow and stumbled multiple times on my way down.
 Another time I tried to jump on top of the fence, didn't quite make it, and slid back down.
 When traveling I need to be in the driver’s lap and occasionally look out a window.
 I ragdoll a little when held, like belly rubs, and might jump in your lap or climb the back of your chair if I like you enough.
 I like to start play fights with Fozzy and chase Pavel’s feet around the house, but when Miso pulls the same shenanigans with me, it gets on my nerves.
 I stand my ground with other animals and act tough, but I don’t really want to fight.
 I keep score of who’s nice to me and play favorites.
 I understand human socialization pretty well and will make a lot of eye contact with and meow at you, especially if you pay attention to and talk to me.

 ##### Name Variations
 - Punkin -- when he’s being a punk